 Rather than cower behind your overprotective mommy of an ego’s excuses, lies, and confirmation biases, turn the other way to your no-nonsense daddy, humility.

-Let humility tell you to suck up a shot of painful truth courtesy of three magical words:
+Let humility tell you to quit over-explaining and suck up a shot of painful truth courtesy of three magical words:

 “You were wrong.”